cirosantilli/linux-cheat/index.md

 You could however mount your hard disk, and write to it after you booted from the CD.

 You will need a free partition for the installation.
-Mo

 ###usb install